andr1976/HydDown/README.md

 - Isenthalpic/Adiabatic (no heat transfer with surroundings, no work performed by the expanding fluid)
 - Isentropic (no heat transfer with surroundings, PV work performed by the expanding fluid)
 - Constant internal energy
 - Energy balance.
-This is the most general case and includes both the ability to transfer heat with surroundings as well as accounting for PV work (PV work efficiency can be specied, but 100% or close to is recommended)
+This is the most general case and includes the ability to transfer heat with surroundings

 Various mass flow equations are enabled: